Mitajoshi/Market-Analysis-and-Lead-Score-Prediction-using-ML/README.md

 *Data source:*

-Data was acquired as a dataset from the team at Brightside Management.
+Data was acquired as a dataset from the team at BrightReturn Management.
 This can be found in the /resource part of this repository.

 #### DEVELOPMENT